 The sole advantage is that array

 X() can be eight times

-for in my DOS/GW-BASIC days it was a godsend.
+for nostalgia purposes; for in my DOS/GW-BASIC days it was a godsend.

 DIM (as above) DIM EL& 'array element DIM BT& 'bit counter '--------[ BitMap Sort ]-------- FOR J=1 TO SortSize EL=A(J)\32: BT=A(J) MOD 32 BIT SET X(EL),BT NEXT J K=1 FOR EL=0 TO (MaxInt+31)\32 'step through the array FOR BT=0 TO 31 'step through the bits IF BIT(X(EL),BT) THEN N=32*EL+BT: A(K)=N: INCR K IF K>SortSize THEN EXIT,EXIT 'done END IF NEXT BT NEXT EL